jku-vds-lab/projection-space-explorer/README.md

 Atom properties must contain one value for each atom of the compound.
 They can be easily generated with RDKit: https://www.rdkit.org/docs/RDKit_Book.html#atom-properties-and-sdf-files.

 In the frontend there is an autocomplete user input that groups atom properties.
 Values for the autocomplete are extracted as follows (e.g. example property "atom.dprop.rep_0"):
+- atom.dprop is dropped because it is just a modifier that is needed by the backend
 - group name: substring that includes everything before the last underscore (e.g. "rep")
 - value: substring after the last underscore (e.g. "0")
-- atom.dprop is dropped because it is just a modifier that is needed by the backend

 ### Modifiers
-Modifiers are used to group properties together.
-This enables the system to provide features that enhance usability (e.g. when projecting the data users can choose, which properties should be used for the projection; with grouping, users are allowed to (de-)select entire groups, which is important if a group consists of hundreds of properties like it is for fingerprints).
+Modifiers are used to group compound properties together.
+This enables the system to provide features that enhance usability (e.g. when projecting the data users can choose, which properties should be used for the projection; with grouping, users are allowed to (de-)select entire groups, which is important if a group consists of hundreds of properties as in the case of fingerprints).
 There are also modifiers that have special functions, which will be explained later in this section.

 By default the system recognizes the following modifiers: "fingerprint", "rep", "pred", "predicted", "measured", "smiles".